vaquerizaslab/fanc/fanc-doc/api/quickstart.rst

      data = fanc.load("/path/to/file.mcool@25000")

-:func:`~fanc.__init__.load` is not limited to Hi-C files, but also works on any other file produced with Kai-C, such as :class:`~fanc.pairs.RegionPairs` files, :class:`~fanc.regions.Genome`, analysis results like :class:`~fanc.architecture.comparisons.FoldChangeMatrix` and generally most other Kai-C files.
+:func:`~fanc.__init__.load` is not limited to Hi-C files, but also works on any other file produced with FAN-C, such as :class:`~fanc.pairs.RegionPairs` files, :class:`~fanc.regions.Genome`, analysis results like :class:`~fanc.architecture.comparisons.FoldChangeMatrix` and generally most other FAN-C files.

 :func:`~fanc.__init__.load` even works on most of the common file formats for genomic datasets, such as BED, GFF, BigWig, Tabix, BEDPE and more.
 Try it out on your dataset of choice and